Woman shot, school bus struck by gunfire in North Knoxville

 KNOXVILLE, Tenn.
-(WATE) — A shooting in North Knoxville has injured a woman and damaged a Knox County school bus.
+(WATE) — A shooting in North Knoxville has injured a woman and damaged a Knox County school bus Wednesday.

 Knoxville Police say that around 2:45 p.m. officers were called to North Central Street and Atlantic Avenue for a shooting with victim.